 3. Clean Kitchen Cabinets

 If you want something with more grease-cleaning power, try using a mixture of warm water and dish liquid to clean cabinets.
 It's gentle enough and won't ruin any finish on your cabinets.
+Plus you can use Dawn on your countertops as well!

 4. Remove Carpet Stains

 Getting rid of carpet stains can be a nightmare and some carpet cleaners just don't do the trick.
-Mix together any liquid dish soap you have on hand (Palmolive, Dawn, Mrs.Meyers, Seventh Generation, etc) with a few cups of warm water, blot the stain with a cloth.
+Mix together any liquid dish soap you have on hand (Palmolive, Dawn, Mrs.Meyers, Seventh Generation, etc) with a few cups of warm water, blot the stain with a microfiber cloth.
 Repeat until the stain disappears and then finish off with some cold water.

 5. Clean Stainless Steel